Minituff/nautical-backup/docs/developers/docs.md

 # Docker Compose version v2.15.1
 ```

-The `docs/docker-compose.yml` file within the repo already has all the relavant information needed to get the docs up and running.
+The `docs/docker-compose.yml` file within the repo already has all the relevant information needed to get the docs up and running.
-The official [Docker image](https://hub.docker.com/r/squidfunk/mkdocs-material/) already contains all the requierments
+The official [Docker image](https://hub.docker.com/r/squidfunk/mkdocs-material/) already contains all the requirements

 ???+ abstract "Our `docker-compose.yml`"